zf-fr/zfr-rest/README.md

 we should be able to swap libraries with minimal amount of work, typically by changing the NamingStrategy).
 * Tests, tests, tests once we are happy with the code base !

+EDIT: may be interesting to see if we cannot do anything with this concept: http://nicksda.apotomo.de/2011/12/ruby-on-rest-introducing-the-representer-pattern/

 ## Quick Start